writethedocs/www/docs/sponsorship/index.rst

 * Our conferences each have their own sponsorship prospectus
     - Our in-person :doc:`2024 Portland conference </conf/portland/2024/sponsors/prospectus>`
-    - Our virtual 2024 Atlantic conference (To be announced)
+    - Our virtual :doc:`2024 Atlantic conference </conf/atlantic/2024/sponsors/prospectus>`
     - Our in-person :doc:`2023 Australia conference </conf/australia/2023/sponsors/prospectus>`
 * Our :doc:`/sponsorship/newsletter` with over {{ newsletter_subs }} subscribers
 * Our :doc:`/sponsorship/website` offers a sidebar ad on our website